-Using the result based on actual published research, additional provider side administrative costs when insurance is used is shown to be less than 9%.
+Accordingly, using the result based on actual published, peer-reviewed research, additional provider side administrative costs when insurance is used would appear to be no more than 9%.

 Based on her own misconstruction of already dubious figures from Forrest’s practice small solo practice, Brekke built the foundation of her argument on a number that was inflated at least three-fold.

-Worse, the 9% figure based on the Jiwana paper, represents an upper limit on possible provider-side admin costs saved by ditching insurance.
+Furthermore, the 9% figure based on the Jiwana paper, represents an upper limit on possible provider-side admin costs saved by ditching insurance.
 For the computation shown, I made the assumption that all billing and insurance costs would be eliminated under direct pay.
-But eschewing insurance pay does not remove all the provider side billing costs; and it is likely to add some provider-side non-medical costs of its own.
+But eschewing insurance pay does not remove all the provider side billing costs; in fact, direct pay can add some provider-side non-medical costs all its own.

 Direct pay physicians have non-zero billing cost.
 For subscription direct PCP’s, there are both monthly fees to be billed and collected, and fees for primary care services not covered by the monthly fees.
 Direct pay physicians are not able to lean on insurers for items like enrollment and roster maintenance, patient identification cards.
 A look at subscription DPC social media, meanwhile, should make clear that direct pay physicians have had to be more active in recruiting patents.
-On the other hand, cash pay FFS-PCPs still must still bill and collect for itemized services.
+On the other hand, direct pay FFS-PCPs still must still bill and collect for itemized services.

 Furthermore, many D-PCPs seek and enter contracts with self-insuring employers, some with multiple self-insuring employers.
 There’s plenty of administrative burden to go around, including reporting quality metrics to a myriad of employers.

 Patients who rely on insurance for downstream care will still need their direct primary care physician, whether subscription or cash FFS, to document the clinical information needed to justify high priced downstream services for which insurers ask prior authorization.
 In other words, direct pay does not eliminate the PCP-side administrative costs of prior authorization.

-Factors like these indicate that net PCP-side additional administrative costs when insurance is used are appreciably less the 9% from our calculations page.
-Brekke’s result may be off by four-fold rather than three.
+Factors like these indicate that net PCP-side additional administrative costs when insurance is used are appreciably less than the 9% from our calculations page.
+Brekke’s result may be off by four-or-more-fold rather than three-fold.